Category

 The Umbrella Workshop: Shoreditch

 The team behind our favourite East London bars The Sun Tavern and Discount Suit Company recently opened the doors to their third venue, The Umbrella Workshop.
 Located on a cobbled lane just off Boundary Street and housed in a C19th atelier, the Umbrella Workshop team have carefully restored the space to offer an interactive cocktail experience.
-The bar is set against an impressive, floor to ceiling display of spirits which include locally made and independent brands, as well as bartender favourites and rare whiskies.
+The bar is set against an impressive, floor-to-ceiling display of spirits which include locally made and independent brands, as well as bartender favourites and rare whiskies.

 Umbrella Workshop also hosts tastings and workshops, with everything on the menu available to buy and take home.
 With just 12 seats inside and the same outside, this intimate drinking spot is a hidden gem amongst bustling Shoreditch and perfectly located for pre-dinner cocktails before heading off to local favourites, Brat, St John and Rochelle Canteen.